Hu-chih-yao/see-point-fly/README.md

 ## Manual Override Controls

+### Tello Mode Manual Controls
-You can take manual control at any time by pressing these keys:
+When flying a physical drone, you can take manual control at any time by pressing these keys:

 - `↑/↓` (Arrow keys): Forward/Backward
 - `A/D`: Turn left/right